ChristianKienle/minipress/docs/pages/plugins-and-themes/index.md

 ```

 **Usage**
-You create a post by adding a markdown file inside your `.posts`-directory.
+You create a post by adding a markdown file inside your `posts`-directory.
 A post is a almost normal markdown page.

 ::: warn
 Make sure that your posts have a frontmatter `title`-attribute.